Landford and Hamptworth

 9. Yellow dot

 Walk along the woodland track downhill past Landford Lodge, over the River Blackwater and uphill out into a field.
 Follow the path when it turns left and keep the hedge on your right.
-Turn right at a signed path junction and follow the hedge on your right to a large oak tree with a yellow dot.
+Turn right at a signed path junction and follow the hedge on your right until you reach a gap in the hedge.
 Turn right through the hedge and head diagonally left across the field to a stile.
 Head straight across the next small field to a kissing gate and onto Hamptworth Road.
 To your right is the Cuckoo Inn.

 10. Hamptworth Manor Farm